roijacob/brutalist-blog/_posts/2025-07-06-become-a-pandas-wizard.md

 While the difference might seem negligible in this example, its benefit becomes apparent when dealing with a large number of data transformations.

-The formatting of method chains is a matter of personal preference.
-Personally, I indent the method and create an additional indent for the parameters and their arguments:
+<mark>The formatting of method chains is a matter of personal preference.
+Personally, I <b>indent the method and create an additional indent</b> for the parameters and their arguments:</mark>

 ```python
 monthly_customer_behavior_df = (